-- 1 Assign color values to the color data structure and set the X\$B_COLR FLAGS member to indicate the values defined. - 2 Call the STORE COLOR routine to store one color, the STORE COLORS routine to store more than one color, or the STORE NAMED COLOR routine to store a named color.
+- 1 Assign color values to the color data structure and set the X\$B_COLR FLAGS member to indicate the components to be changed.
+Normally, all flags should be set. - 2 Call the STORE COLOR routine to store one color, the STORE COLORS routine to store more than one color, or the STORE NAMED COLOR routine to store a named color.